spren9er/tilez/README.md

 - free of dependencies (except for Svelte)
 - opinionated (the way the layout algorithm works, especially when not enough space is available, see [here](#how-does-the-layout-algorithm-work))
 - robust (handles edge cases very well)
-- light-weight (does not add more than a few KB to your code base)
+- light-weight (does not add more than a few KB to your application)

 ## Installation